Vinegar Proof

 You are correct.
 There is no way I could possibly tell someone with out a doubt that vinegar will cure or even ease their pain.
 I am not a doctor and I have no way of knowing what their affliction is so I can't know for certain that vinegar will have any effect at all.

-What I do “know” is that I have recommended vinegar to many people and in every instance, where I have been present to witness it, they have received total relief within a few minutes time.
+What I do “know” is that I have recommended vinegar to many heart burn sufferers and in every instance, where I have been present to witness it, they have received total relief within a few minutes time.
 In the majority of cases the time could be measured in seconds.
 Is that vinegar proof?
 For me it is.

 I don’t think even proven remedies can boast that kind of record.
-Before I found out about vinegar I tried a few of them myself with very little if any success.
+Before I found out about vinegar I tried a few "conventional remedies" myself with very little if any success.

 Is it a Placebo?

 Sure you can cry placebo all you want but I don’t care.
 There is always a margin of error even in controlled studies.
-They even report it in their studies.
+They even report it in their results.

 I believe that if you get the result you desire often enough there is probably some value in the method.
 The majority of the people that tried my heartburn cure (including myself initially) were highly skeptical.
-Many of them (again including myself) were concerned that vinegar would only make things worse but in every case the relief was almost immediate and long lasting.
+Many of them (again including myself) were concerned that vinegar would only make things worse ... but in every case the relief was quick and long lasting.

 So When is Proof Needed?